Why Aires Technology Does Not Require FCC Certification

 Overview of FCC Regulations

-Over the years, they have enacted legislation to protect people’s health , such as funding initiatives that provide rural communities with access to telehealth services.
-They also collaborate with other government agencies to ensure communications-related medical technology can be brought to market “swiftly and safely.”
-However, many Americans are concerned over their lack of action when it comes to updating EMF regulations.
+Over the years, the FCC has enacted legislation to protect public health in communications-related areas and collaborates with other government agencies to bring medical technology to market safely.
+However, many Americans are concerned about the lack of action on updating EMF exposure guidelines.

 Outdated Regulations and Current Concerns